Beakerboy/vbaProject-Compiler/README.md

 ole_file.create_file(".")
 ```

 The VbaProject class has many layers of customization available.
-Forexample a librry referenece can be added to the project.
+For example a library referenece can be added to the project.

 ```python
 codePage = 0x04E4